 Risk is a key feature of any investment strategy.
-It’s a fundamental part of both positive and negative outcomes and is the difference between financial security and stress.
-Without it, investment portfolios wouldn’t make any money and savings would erode over time as inflation takes hold.
+It’s a fundamental part of the positive and negative outcomes and is the difference between financial security and stress.
+Without it, investment portfolios wouldn’t make any money, and savings would erode over time as inflation takes hold.

 Is financial risk dangerous?

 Without risk, investment accounts will not make significant gains.
-Risk is most often measured by volatility – how much an asset’s return varies.
-The higher the volatility, the more the price of a security is likely to move over a short period of time and therefore the riskier the asset.
+What is risk?
+Well, risk is most often measured by volatility – how much an asset’s return varies.
+The higher the volatility, the more the price of a security is likely to move over a short period of time, and therefore, the riskier the asset.

 In this sense, cash accounts come with limited risk but equally limited potential.
 As interest rates fail to keep up with the value of inflation, cash becomes a low-risk way to lose money over time.
 Without understanding the dynamic between risk and return, what it can do for your savings and that it is a fundamental part of investing, people are missing out on opportunities to maximise returns.

 WE MAKE MONEY SIMPLE FOR OVER 80,000 INVESTORS

 Find your ideal ISA todayStart now